angarsky/diveintopython/learn/date/datetime.md

 print(dt_object)
 ```

-In this example, we use the `datetime.strptime()` method for converting the input string to a datetime object.
+In this example, we use the Python's `datetime.strptime()` method for converting the input string to a datetime object.
 The `strptime()` method takes two arguments: the input string and the format of the input string.
 The format string uses various format codes to specify the format of the input string.
 In this case, the format code `%Y` represents the year, `%m` represents the month, `%d` represents the day, `%H` represents the hour, `%M` represents the minute, and `%S` represents the second.

 The `dt_object` variable now contains a datetime object that represents the date and time in the input string.
 You can then perform various operations on the datetime object, such as formatting it in a different way or performing arithmetic operations on it.

-## Using `datetime.now()` Method
+## Using `datetime.now()` & `datetime.today()` Methods

 In Python, you can use the built-in `datetime` module to work with date and time values.
 To get the current date and time, you can use the `datetime.now()` method.